CodePushGo/website/src/content/blog/en/how-to-resolve-android-build-errors-in-capacitor.md

 ## Summary

-Addressing Android build errors in Capacitor requires a structured, data-focused approach that combines effective monitoring with rapid updates.
+Addressing Android build errors in React Native requires a structured, data-focused approach that combines effective monitoring with rapid updates.
 Data from 750 production apps reveals that tracking errors and deploying updates quickly can significantly reduce debugging time while improving app stability.
 Tools like CodePushGo have been shown to achieve an 82% success rate for emergency fixes, ensuring 95% of active users receive updates within 24 hours, with an average API response time of 434ms [\[1\]](https://capgo.app/).

 Maintaining stable Android builds hinges on strong error tracking and timely updates.
 By pairing immediate fixes with ongoing process improvements, you can minimize disruptions for users and deliver a smoother app experience.